Comparison4 min read

 2026 Nissan Rogue and Hyundai Tucson parked at a trailhead

-The compact SUV segment is where most Americans actually spend their money.
-Below $35,000, the Nissan Rogue and Hyundai Tucson are two of the highest-volume choices, and they're priced within class="relative z-10",500 of each other at comparable trims.
+The compact SUV segment is where most Americans actually spend their car money, and under $35,000 the Rogue and Tucson are two of the highest-volume choices — priced within class="relative z-10",500 of each other at comparable trims.
 Both are refreshed for 2026.
-Neither is a compromise — they're just different answers to the same question.
+Neither is a compromise; they're just different answers to the same question, and I'll help you figure out which answer fits you.

 At a glance